mezhanglei/react-easy-formcore/README.md

 # Introduction?

-Lightweight form container component where the target control only needs to provide the `value` (or set via `valueProp`) and `onChange` methods, leaving the rest to the component's `FormStore` to manage the updating and binding of the data.
+Lightweight form container component where the target control only needs to provide the `props`： `value` (or set via `valueProp`) and `onChange`, leaving the rest to the component's `FormStore` to manage the updating and binding of the data.
 Very simple to use

 # Matters
 Note: you need to import the css style file before you can use it，example：`import 'react-easy-formcore/lib/css/main.css'`;